 Marketers use this form of advertising to generate demand for a new product or service or increase the demand for a product or service that already exists in the market.
 Comparative approach, where a brand demonstrates its superiority over some other brands in the same product category, is a commonly used form of persuasive advertising.
 Persuasive advertising can also be used to convince the target audience about the qualities of a product.
 Testimonials by experts, opinion leaders and famous celebrities can be used for the purpose.

-Ultratech Cement advertisement uses testimony by an engineer about the strength of the cement and his trust on it as a mode of persuasive advertising.
-Toothpaste ads by Colgate and Pepsodent often use dentists to project the product to be recommended by experts.
+Toothpaste promotion by Colgate and Sensodyne often use dentists to project the product to be recommended by experts.
+Cement companies also advertise using testimony by an engineer about the strength of the cement and his trust on it as a mode of persuasive advertising.